Against All Odds (Take a Look at Me Now) (Mariah Carey recording): Critical reception

-Westlife remix
+Westlife duet version

 Carey later released a duet version of the song, simply titled "Against All Odds", featuring newly recorded vocals by Irish boy band Westlife.
 The song was released as the first single from the band's second album, Coast to Coast (2000).
 The song was released on September 15, 2000.
 Carey's vocals from the solo version were retained for the duet, though a new instrumental track was produced by Carey and Steve Mac, featuring a more organic sound with violins.
 The music video shows Carey and Westlife recording the song and exploring the island of Capri by boat.

 The single debuted at number one in the United Kingdom, selling 112,000 copies.
 It remained at number one in its second week, selling a further 78,500 copies.
 The song became Carey's second to top the UK Singles Chart and Westlife's sixth consecutive number one.
 As of November 2021, the song has sold 507,000 copies in the country.
 It is Westlife's sixth biggest selling single (paid-for sales and combined sales categories) of all-time and their fifteenth most streamed single in the United Kingdom.

 The song also spent two weeks at number one in Scotland and three in Ireland.
 It peaked at number three on the continental chart, European Hot 100 Singles.
 Its chart success in European countries led to its inclusion on the international editions of Carey's compilation albums Greatest Hits (2001) and #1 to Infinity (2015).